 Brown rice syrup – 85

 Maltodextrin – 150

-Please remember that consuming these sugars and sweeteners with foods rich in fiber (such as oatmeal, whole wheat or rye breads, seeds, nuts, fresh and dried fruits, etc.) will lower the glycemic index.
-For example glucose consumed with 15-20 grams of fiber can reduce its glycemic index from 100 to 60-80.
+Please remember that consuming these sugars and sweeteners with foods rich in fibre (such as oatmeal, whole wheat or rye breads, seeds, nuts, fresh and dried fruits, etc.) will lower the glycaemic index.
+For example glucose consumed with 15-20 grams of fibre can reduce its glycaemic index from 100 to 60-80.
 However, adding sugar to a tea or other drinks does not change anything.
 For this reason it is much healthier to drink only water or unsweetened herbal teas between meals.

 Walton, Alice.
 “How Much Sugar Are Americans Eating?” http://www.forbes.com/sites/alicegwalton/2012/08/30/how-much-sugar-are-americans-eating-infographic/

 Apovian, C. M. (2004).
 “Sugar-Sweetened Soft Drinks, Obesity, and Type 2 Diabetes”.
 JAMA: the Journal of the American Medical Association 292 (8): 978.

 Brown, C M; Dulloo, A G; Montani, J-P (2008).
 “Sugary drinks in the pathogenesis of obesity and cardiovascular diseases”.
 International Journal of Obesity 32: S28.

 Howard, B.V. and J. Wylie-Rosett (2002).
 Sugar and cardiovascular disease: A statement for healthcare professionals from the Committee on Nutrition of the Council on Nutrition, Physical Activity, and Metabolism of the American Heart Association.
 Circulation 2002 Jul 23; 106(4):523-7.
 American Heart Association Report at: